Coins of Asia — Chinese dragon dollars, Japanese koban, and Indian gold

 World-Class Sovereign Mint Issues for Collectors and Investors

 The Perth Mint of Western Australia produces some of the world's most technically accomplished and artistically elaborate modern bullion coins — the Australian Kangaroo (gold), Kookaburra (silver), Koala (silver), and Lunar series coins are all minted in .9999 fine metal with exceptional die quality and surface finish.
 The Lunar series in particular — now in its third 12-year cycle — has developed a dedicated following among collectors who assemble complete year sets of each animal in the Chinese zodiac rotation.
-Singapore, South Korea (the KOMSCO Chiwoo Cheonwang series), and India (Ashoka Pillar gold coins) round out an increasingly diverse landscape of modern Asian sovereign mint issues that compete effectively for collector attention with the established Western bullion programs.
+Singapore, South Korea (the KOMSCO Chiwoo Cheonwang series), and India (Ashoka Pillar gold coins) round out an increasingly diverse landscape of modern Asian sovereign mint issues.

 Building an Asian Coin Collection